 The bigger steps

-- Gradually replace any polluting furnishings throughout your home with healthier versions.
+- Gradually replace toxic furnishings throughout your home with healthier pieces.
 At least in your sleeping space, where you spend the most time.
-For example, pieces with polyurethane foam that have been treated with flame retardants.
+For example, anything with polyurethane foam treated with flame retardants.
 You can find healthier replacements at many retailers now, Eco-Terric and Coyuchi among them.

 - Have your HVAC system checked.
-Check out expert advice from Home Performance expert at The House Whisperer.
+Check out expert advice from Nate Adams, Home Performance expert at The House Whisperer.

-- When remodeling next, learn about healthier materials at Donghia healthier Materials Library.
+- When remodeling, learn about healthier materials at Donghia healthier Materials Library.